rkuma183/wilsonmar.github.io/_posts/2017-08-22-cloud-foundry.md

    See https://bosh.io/docs/deployment-manifest.html

+   In practice, all instances on a Diego Cell share the available CPUs with Diego, ensuring no instance can hog the CPU.

    Contents are put into a compressed folder and stored on the <strong>BOSH server</strong>.

-### BOSH Agents

-BOSH deploys agent software on each part of the system, so that if one piece fails, the agent can quickly alert operators and perhaps even automatically repair the problem.

-You only need special permissions to add, move, or delete them.
-You do not need special permissions to use them in your manifests or push command correct.
+   Defaults are overrided in this:

+   1. Command line option.
+   2. Manifest
+   3. Currently used
+   4. Provider default
+   5. Cloud Foundry default - memory is one gigabyte.

+   <a name="Login"></a>

+   ### Log into Cloud Foundry

+0. Login

+   <tt><strong>cf login</strong></tt>

+   Instead of asking for your email and password again for every command, once logged in, Cloud Foundry generates a temporary <strong>token</strong> that the CLI stores locally (typically for 24 hours).

+   The API endpoint for the provider is displayed with its version in parentheses.

+0. Type in the email used to register at the provider.
+0. Type the password associated with the email entered.
+0. The targeted <a href="#Org">Org</a> and <a href="#Space">space</a> are displayed.

+   If there are several orgs, you can type in the number displayed with the org.

 ### Push (upload) from your local machine